SuGlider/Pacman/README.md

 The board is an ESP32-S3-WROOM-1 sdkdev kit with a display of 7 inches.
 It uses a 800x480 RA8875 parallel 16 bits display and GT911 TouchScreen.

-The Display used is similar to the one from this repository: https://github.com/espzav/Multiple-LCD-Demo
+The Display and hardware are the same from this repository: https://github.com/espzav/Multiple-LCD-Demo

 <img src="https://github.com/espzav/Multiple-LCD-Demo/blob/main/doc/images/multiple_lcd_main.jpg">